Prescription Drug Possession, Distribution & Sales

 The illegal possession and distribution of prescription drugs has drawn increased media and law enforcement attention in recent years.
 Use of pain medications and so called “study drugs,” such as Adderall and Vynanse has risen steadily.
 Because of this, many people have gotten caught up in the justice system due to the increased efforts to control these substances.

-There are many nuances to the laws related to drug crimes, and having an attorney that understands how to navigate these serious felony charges is important.
+There are many nuances to the laws related to drug crimes, and having a Johnson County drug crime attorney that understands how to navigate these serious felony charges is important.

 Being Charged with Drug Possession

 All prescription drugs are regulated, and possession without a valid medical prescription can be a misdemeanor or felony offense depending on the drug’s classification.
 For example, certain prescription drugs like hydrocodone, oxycodone, fentanyl, etc., are classified as narcotics.
 Violations involving these medications carry steeper penalties.

 Misdemeanor possession charges often have a maximum sentence of 12 months in jail, while felony possession charges (i.e., possession of hydrocodone, possession of oxycodone, possession of Adderall) can carry a maximum of 42 months prison time depending on criminal history.In addition, a conviction cannot be removed from your record for at least 3 years after your sentence is completed.

 With these consequences, fighting drug possession charges is important.
 An attorney’s knowledge of search and seizure law is crucial in beating these charges.
 Often, denying possession is difficult because the drugs are found on your person or in very close proximity to you in a vehicle.
 The most successful challenge will often come from arguing that the police officer did not have adequate reason to initiate a stop or conduct a search.